 Your laptop must receive enough power to make it work and to charge your battery.
 If you have a modern laptop, there may be a USB-C port where you plug in your power adapter.
 There could be other USB-C ports on the laptop, so make sure you have plugged the adapter into the right port.

 Sometimes power adapters stop working and people replace them with other cheaper adapters rather than buying one from the manufacturer.
-This can be a very dangerous thing to do as you can damage the internal components of your laptop if the adapter is supplying a higher voltage or current.
+This can be a very dangerous thing to do as you can damage your laptop’s internal components if the adapter is supplying a higher voltage or current.

 At best, a copy power adapter may not provide sufficient current to charge your battery and keep your laptop working.
 If you have to replace the USB-C cable for the power adapter, make sure you get the right one.
 Some USB-C cables are not up to the job of providing sufficient power to your laptop for operation and battery charging.